Dr. Christopher St John # Wright MB, FRCS, LSA

 (From Wendy H) Probably went to St Catherine's Primary School in Bexhill, where actor Patrick Cargill was a contemporary.
 Probably cousins Diana, Bardie and <> also went to same school.
 The senior school the sisters went to was possibly Thornbank in Bexhill.

-Attended Wadhurst School, then Teacher Training.
+Afterwards Attended Wadhurst School (HAVE 1935 exam papers), then Teacher Training.
 "Wadhurst College, a boarding school for girls, at South Park in Mayfield Lane was opened c 1930 by Miss Mulliner.
 Its numbers grew and other large houses were acquired to house the girls, namely Durgates Lodge, Aston House, and Wigram.
 In the 1980's the Legat Ballet School joined the establishment and in the early 1990's Wadhurst College was amalgamated with Micklefield School from Seaford and became known as Micklefield Wadhurst.
 In 1997 it had a further change and is at present known as Bellerbys".
 Not sure who paid the fees ?!?
 Possibly Bardie StJW (same age as Ann) was also a pupil at Wadhurst at the same time.
 Have sent email to Bellerbys FP assoc - they no longer own the Wadhurst properties and have no details from that period.

 From Wendy H;The Times 23 April 1940.
 Marriages GEORGE POWELL : ST JOHN WRIGHT.
 On April 18 1940 at St Lawrence Church, Cheltenham, Thomas George Powell, of Bath & Gloucester to Ann St John Wright, of Swindon, Cheltenham.